-TCS chief Natarajan Chandrasekaran appointed Tata Sons' new chairperson

 TCS chief Natarajan Chandrasekaran appointed Tata Sons’ new chairperson

-The decision was made at an impromptu board meeting held earlier on Thursday evening.
+Rajesh Gopinath, the current chief financial officer of the consultancy firm, will take over as CEO.

-CEO and Managing Director of Tata Consultancy Services Natarajan Chandrasekaran was appointed the next chairperson of Tata Sons on Thursday, The Indian Express reported.
+CEO and Managing Director of Tata Consultancy Services Natarajan Chandrasekaran was appointed the next chairperson of Tata Sons on Thursday.
 He will take over from Ratan Tata, who served as the interim chief following Cyrus Mistry’s ouster from the position.

-The 53-year-old had emerged the favourite for the role.
-Ishaat Hussain, who was made the TCS chairman after Mistry’s removal, was also in the shortlist, along with Jaguar Land Rover CEO Ralph Speth, Noel Tata and Unilever’s Harish Manwani.
+“Mr Chandrasekaran has demonstrated exemplary leadership as the chief executive officer and managing director of Tata Consultancy Services,” Tata Sons said in a statement.
+“We believe he will now inspire the entire Tata group to realise its potential.”

+Chandrasekaran will take charge as the Tata Sons chairperson on February 21, while Ratan Tata will go back to being the chairman emeritus.
+“It’s a huge honour to head the group,” Chandrasekaran said.
+“This position requires several leadership qualities, and I feel that I will grow into this role over a period of time.”

 The decision was made at an impromptu board meeting held earlier in the evening.
 As per company rules, Tata Sons had till February 24 to come to a decision on the next chairperson.